 Silverthorne, Dillon and Frisco

-Silverthorne and Dillon offer all amenities for the weary traveller and is a great stop for fuelling up.
-Here you’ll find several ski rental shops, a wide variety of eateries and even outlet stores where you can shop til your heart's content!
-This makes Silverthorne and Dillon a sensible base to explore multiple ski resorts without the higher priced lodging rates of the destination resorts.
-Wildernest Vacation Rentals is one of the largest vacation rental providers in the area and did a pretty good job with my property for many years.
-Check them out, they offer a wide spectrum of lodging from condos to homes.
+Silverthorne and Dillon offer all amenities for the weary traveler and are a great stop for fueling up.
+Here you’ll find several ski rental shops, a wide variety of eateries, and even outlet stores where you can shop to your heart's content!
+This makes Silverthorne and Dillon a sensible base to explore multiple ski resorts without the higher-priced lodging rates of the destination resorts.
+Wildernest Vacation Rentals is one of the largest vacation rental providers in the area and they offer a wide spectrum of lodging from condos to homes.

-Staying in Frisco is another option, approximately 8 km further down I-70 westbound.
-Frisco also offers a variety of places to eat, refuel and even a tubing hill at the Frisco Adventure Park.
+Staying in Frisco is another option, approximately 5 miles further down I-70 westbound.
+Frisco also offers a variety of places to eat, refuel, and even a tubing hill at the Frisco Adventure Park.

 If shopping isn’t your thing, wintertime fly fishing is a great aprés ski activity in this area with Gold Medal fishing on the Blue River flowing out of Dillon Reservoir.
 You can even fish while the family watches you from the Outlets at Silverthorne!
 For expert guiding instruction and supplies, Cutthroat Anglers in Silverthorne have been a long established guiding outfitter in the area.
 Alternatively, if you prefer your fish in tacos, I highly recommend Chimayo Mexican Grill in Dillon for great fish tacos and other comfort foods!